-Information Offered to New Clients Article By Ron Kurtz, Originator of the Hakomi Method
+Information Offered to New Clients Article By Ron Kurtz, Founder of the Hakomi Method

 If you’re thinking about becoming a client of a Hakomi practitioner, this short description will acquaint you with the method and what you may experience.